 The Topaz cable system is delevoped by Google, to be ready for service in 2023.

-JUNO is a new submarine cable system connecting Japan and the United States.
-It is planned to land in Chiba prefecture and Mie prefecture, Japan, and California, the US, with a cable length of approximately 10,000km
+JUNO is a new submarine cable system connecting Japan and the United States, with a cable length of approximately 11,700km

-The JUNO cable system will introduce leading-edge SDM (Space Division Multiplexing) technology, enabling the provision of 20 fiber pairs (40 cores) per cable.
-Conventional technology currently provides a maximum of 16 fiber pairs or 32 cores.
+The JUNO cable system introduces leading-edge SDM (Space Division Multiplexing) technology, enabling the provision of 20 fiber pairs (40 cores) per cable, compared with a maximum of 16 fiber pairs or 32 cores using conventional technology.

 NEC Corporation (NEC) announced on July 21, 2022 that it has been contracted by Seren Juno Network Co., Ltd. to build the JUNO Cable System.

 The JUNO cable system is expected to be ready for service by the end of 2024.

 The Japan-Washington State Trans-Pacific Cable System (JAWS TPCS) is a new transpacific submarine cable system planned to provide a diverse and low-latency connection between the United States and Japan, as well as onward connectivity to Asia-Pacific destinations.

 The JAWS cable system is planned by Quintillion, an Alaskan telecommunication company.